Brazil judge again blocks Boeing-Embraer tie-up as deal nears close

 The previous injunction was in response to a separate class action, filed by four legislators from the left-wing Workers Party.

-Reporting by Marcelo Rochabrun and Alberto Alerigi Jr; Editing by Christian Plumb and Jeffrey Benkoe
+Reporting by Marcelo Rochabrun and Alberto Alerigi Jr; Editing by Christian Plumb, Jeffrey Benkoe and Dan Grebler